 Chase winning his first competitive swim meet at six years old in Hong Kong (Spring 2016)

-• Michelle Harris, Associate Director of the Solid Waste Program at the City of Vancouver, recognizing our leadership in keeping the city clean and safe.
+Sean Orr, City of Vancouver Councillor (left) and Michelle Harris, Associate Director of the Solid Waste Program (right) recognizing their leadership in keeping the city clean and safe.

 Internationally-recognized 2nd Dan Black Belt certificate in Taekwondo from Kukkiwon, Korea (July 2024)